prateekthorat/Analyzing-Students-Mental-Health-in-MY-SQL/README.md

 5. See if length of stay impacts the test scores.

-Key Finding:
+# Key Finding:

-hashtag#Depression Trends: Identified a higher risk of depression in the first year, gradually decreasing over the subsequent 10 years.
+# Depression Trends: Identified a higher risk of depression in the first year, gradually decreasing over the subsequent 10 years.

-hashtag#Stress Predictors: Explored the impact of acculturative stress and social connectedness on depression.
+# Stress Predictors: Explored the impact of acculturative stress and social connectedness on depression.

-Project Highlights
+# Project Highlights

-#SQL Exploration: Utilized SQL queries for in-depth exploration of the dataset.
+# SQL Exploration: Utilized SQL queries for in-depth exploration of the dataset.

-#Comprehensive Analysis: Explored various factors influencing mental health, including age and stay duration.
+# Comprehensive Analysis: Explored various factors influencing mental health, including age and stay duration.